 “The most enjoyable ‘Gawain and the Green Knight’ I have yet seen.
 It storms along with an intelligent irreverence, yet is able to be truly magical when wonder is called for.
 It sparkles with a particularly glorious English humour.
 I’ve not had this much spirited pleasure from anything ‘Arthurian’ since Footsbarn Theatre’s work in the late 1970’s.”

-This year Gawain was shortlisted for Outstanding Adaptation by the British Awards for Storytelling Excellence.
+Gawain was shortlisted for Outstanding Adaptation by the British Awards for Storytelling Excellence in 2012.

 Silk Road Stories The audience travel from East to West, with tales from China, Mongolia, Uzbekistan, Iraq, Arabia, Turkey and Italy, weaving the history of the great trade route with the stories of the regions.
 Despite the wide variety of countries, the same themes occur in all cultures: love, and trickery (sometimes together).